 I bought a papaya for this salad.
 Doesn’t seem like a big deal, but I can’t remember the last time I bought a papaya, except a babaco papaya from a local farm.
 I bought one at Whole Foods today.
 It felt good not to be so concerned about it, and just accept that sometimes I’ll add a non local ingredient.

 I started making croissants for a friend who helped me in huge ways, confirm what I had been saying silently in my mind, which was awakening and heart wrenchingly challenging, in a way that only he could do.
 It’s inspired me because spelt croissants are one of the most sensitive and difficult baking foods there is, and I’ve been keeping at it anyway, mostly failing each time.
 It is summer, so that does make it even harder to do.
 This took me out of my fears of using certain food ingredients, reminded me that I have the ability to be calm and patient, feel my body again, and I’m doing something that is new and enjoyable with food, instead of trying to just perfect soups.
-In NLP, we would call that a pattern interrupt.
-It works wonders.
+It’s a pattern interrupt, which helps to re-enliven things.

 I did it for myself.
 The nature of cooking for other people is that they’re paying for it, so you want to please them.
 I’ve gone into this new thing, even when I’m making food for someone else, that, I’m pleasing myself while making it.
-I do a better job.
+It feels better.

 I remembered the reason I was inspired in cooking.
 It was the connections, the friendships, the stories, the feelings, the symbols, creatures, attitudes, the evolvement of seeing myself in new ways, synchronicity’s, and creating new characters in me.
 And when that was taken away from me, and I thought I was dying, what could I do then besides accept and heal.